equodev/swt-evolve/README.md

 SWT Evolve is a free and open-source project, and we are committed to its growth and success.

-For organizations requiring dedicated assistance, Equo Tech, Inc. offers professional services to accelerate your modernization journey and ensure your project's success.
+For organizations building mission-critical applications, **Equo** offers **Equo Enterprise**—a suite of commercial products and professional services designed to accelerate your modernization journey and ensure project success.
 Our offerings include:

-* **End-to-End Application Modernization:** Comprehensive services to migrate your legacy SWT/Eclipse RCP applications.
+- **End-to-End Application Modernization**: Let our team handle the comprehensive migration of your legacy SWT/Eclipse RCP applications.
-* **Custom Widget Development:** Bespoke UI components tailored to your specific business needs.
-* **Theming & Custom Branding:** Full visual customization, including custom themes and branding, to align the application with your company's style guidelines.
+- **Theming & Custom Branding**: ****Full visual customization, including custom themes and branding, to align the application with your company's style guidelines.
-* **Cloud Migration Strategy:** Expert guidance and implementation to bring your desktop applications to the cloud.
+- **Custom Widget Development**: Bespoke UI components tailored to your specific business needs.
+- **Compliance & Accessibility**: Leverage integrated tools to ensure your application meets industry-standard compliance and accessibility (WCAG) requirements.
+- **Equo SDK**: Access powerful middleware and developer tools to build secure, efficient, and scalable Java applications.
+- **Equo Chromium**: Integrate a high-performance, modern Chromium-based browser directly into your Java app.
+- **Signed & Notarized Binaries**: Deploy with confidence using production-ready, signed binaries for all major platforms, including full support for macOS notarization.
+- **Broad Compatibility**: Maintain stability with full support for Eclipse/SWT 3.x & 4.x and guaranteed compatibility with older operating systems.
-* **Dedicated Enterprise Support:** Priority support channels, training, and SLAs for mission-critical applications.
+- **Dedicated Enterprise Support**: Gain peace of mind with priority support channels, expert training, and defined SLAs for your mission-critical applications.

-To learn more about how we can help your business succeed with SWT Evolve, please contact our team at **support@equo.dev**.
+- **Cloud Migration Strategy**: Bring your desktop applications to the cloud with expert guidance and an implementation strategy that requires **minimal to no changes to your existing codebase**.

+Ready to take your project to the next level?
+Contact our team to learn more about Equo Enterprise at **support@equo.dev**.